As an Amazon Associate I earn from qualifying purchases.

 - Remove your salmon from the cure and quickly dunk it in a large bowl of ice water to rinse off excess cure.
 Pat the fish dry with paper towels and set on a rack over a baking sheet in the fridge overnight if possible, or in front of a fan or in a cool, shaded, breezy place for at least 1 hour.
 You want the surface of the salmon to get sticky-tacky, which will help smoke adhere to it.

 - Fire up your smoker.
-I shoot for an internal temperature of about 200F.
-See the headnotes for your wood choices.
+I generally smoke at about 200°F. See the headnotes for your wood choices.
 Smoke you salmon for at least 3 hours, and as long as it takes to get dried, but still chewy.
 It normally takes me 5 hours.
 If you are using maple syrup, paint it on the fish every 30 minutes or so after 1 hour has elapsed.